Hello Goodbye (Ugly Betty): Plot

 Betty Suarez worries about her boss Daniel Meade's reaction to the news that she is leaving fashion magazine MODE for a new job in London.
 Marc St. James (Michael Urie) overhears Betty talking about her new job and sends a mass text to everyone in the building, including Daniel.
 Daniel tells Betty that he is fine with her leaving, however, he later burns her contract release form, angered and saddened by her departure.
 He then offers Betty a promotion, which she turns down, and he does not come to her farewell party, where Marc gets back together with Troy (Matt Newton) and Amanda Tanen finds out that Spencer Cannon (Bryan Batt) is her father; he reveals that he knew she was his daughter when he hired her to be his stylist.
 Betty's sister Hilda Suarez and her husband Bobby (Adam Rodríguez) look for an apartment in Manhattan, but Hilda worries that their father Ignacio Suarez will be lonely without them, but Ignacio reassures them that he is happy to live alone.

-Meanwhile, MODE co-editor Wilhelmina Slater is in a coma after being shot by Tyler Meade-Hartley.
+Meanwhile, MODE co-editor Wilhelmina Slater is in a coma after being accidentally shot by Tyler Meade-Hartley.
 When she wakes up, her boyfriend Connor Owens (Grant Bowler) visits her on a day release from prison and tells her that he cannot live without her.
-Tyler's mother Claire Meade (Judith Light) offers Wilhelmina a bribe to say Tyler did not shoot her, but Wilhelmina rejects it and plans to stake her claim on the company, prompting Marc to tell her she will never be happy.
+Daniel and Tyler's mother Claire Meade (Judith Light) offers Wilhelmina a bribe not to reveal that Tyler shot her, but Wilhelmina rejects Claire's bribe and plans to stake her claim on the company, prompting Marc to tell her she will never be happy.
 Wilhelmina holds a press conference, where she states that she accidentally shot herself.
 Claire thanks her and Wilhelmina tells her that they are now good.
 Daniel informs Wilhelmina that he is stepping down as co-editor of MODE, leaving her in charge and planning to start over.
 Wilhelmina promotes Marc to Creative Director and plots to get Connor's prison sentence reduced.

 After saying goodbye to her family, Betty is shown enjoying her new life in London.
 She meets Daniel in Trafalgar Square, where he apologizes to her for not saying goodbye, and asks her out to dinner.
 Betty jokingly asks if he needs something to do, she is looking for a new assistant and Daniel tells her that he might submit his resume.
-As Betty heads off to work across Trafalgar Square, the series title is superimposed onto the scene; after a moment, Ugly disappears.
+As Betty heads off to work, the series title is superimposed onto the scene; after a moment, Ugly disappears.